 Grade 3: Moderate to severe gum changes with some teeth requiring extraction

 Grade 4: Severe gum changes with many if not all teeth requiring extraction

-It is important to intervene early with dental disease so that we can avoid the mouth progressing past Grade 2 as gum changes past grade 2 become more irreversible.
+It is important to intervene early with dental disease so that we can avoid the mouth progressing past Grade 2.
+These gum changes become more irreversible with teeth extractions required.

 We recommend that all pets have:

 - A dental check up every 6 months if they have a grading of higher than 1

 - A thorough dental health check annually.
 This can be performed at the annual health check and vaccination